-Abstract acceptance for oral presentation is conditional upon at least one author registering for the Symposium by Friday 24 July 2020 to present the paper.
-Papers without a registered presenting author after this date will be omitted from the final symposium programme.
+Abstract acceptance for oral presentation is conditional upon at least one author registering for the Symposium by Friday 21 July to present the paper.
+Papers without a registered presenting author after this date will be omitted from the final Symposium programme.

 Oral presenters will be required to submit full papers for publication in special issues in one of the following international journals, subject to their normal refereeing procedures.
 This offers high visibility for research papers presented at the symposia, full recognition as contributions to peer reviewed journals and electronic access.